Charlie White (figure skater): Senior level

+Junior level

 Dancing with the Stars

-On March 4, 2014, White was announced as one of the contestants on the 18th season of Dancing with the Stars paired with professional dancer Sharna Burgess.
-He competed against his very own skating partner, Meryl Davis, who was also cast to take part on the 18th season of the show.
+On March 4, 2014, White was announced as one of the contestants on the 18th season of Dancing with the Stars.
+He was paired with professional dancer Sharna Burgess.
+He competed against Meryl Davis, who was also cast to take part on the 18th season of the show.
 Despite receiving high scores and praise from the judges week to week, White and Burgess were eliminated during the season's semifinals, finishing in 5th place.

-Dancing with the Stars performances

-1Score given by guest judge Robin Roberts.

-2For this week only, as part of the "Partner Switch-Up" week, White did not perform with Sharna Burgess and instead performed with Peta Murgatroyd.

-3Score given by guest judge Julianne Hough.

-4Score given by guest judge Donny Osmond.

-5Score given by guest judge Redfoo.

-6Score given by guest judge Ricky Martin.

-7Score given by guest judge Abby Lee Miller.

-8Score given by guest judge Kenny Ortega.